russross/blackfriday/README.md

 *  **BCP 14** If a RFC 2119 word is found enclosed in `**` it will be rendered as an `<bcp14>`
     element: `**MUST**` becomes `<bcp14>MUST</bcp14>`.

+*  **Abbreviations**: See <https://michelf.ca/projects/php-markdown/extra/#abbr>, any text
+    defined by:

+        *[HTML]: Hyper Text Markup Language
+        *[W3C]:  World Wide Web Consortium

+    Allow you to use HTML in the document and it will be expanded to "Hyper Text Markup Language".

 Todo
 ----